Francisco-Gabriel-Murillo-Roldan/renfe-calibracion/README.md

 The full license text is available in the [`LICENSE`](LICENSE) file of this repository.

+## ✍️ Attribution

+The 3D models, textures, sounds, and original configuration files of the locomotives are the work of their respective authors.
+My contribution consists exclusively of the calibration of physical parameters based on original technical documentation from ALCO, General Motors, RENFE, and Vossloh / Alstom, validated through empirical testing and documented in this repository.

 ## 🙏 Acknowledgments

 This project was made possible by: